LGFae/swww/README.md

 # For the step, smaller values = more smooth.
 Default = 20
 # For the frame rate, default is 30.
 swww img --transition-step <1 to 255> --transition-fps <1 to 255>

+# Note you may also control the above by setting up the SWWW_TRANSITION_FPS and
+# SWWW_TRANSITION_STEP environment variables.
 ```
 If you would like to know the valid values for *\<outputs\>* then you can query
 the daemon.
 This will also tell you what the current image being displayed is,